My God Talk – Week of June 21, 2020

 In times of stress and uncertainty, we go to God in prayer.
 I hope that this prayer helps you to have a conversation with God this week.
 If this is how you are feeling, please pray it with me.
 Also, feel free to modify it or create your own!

-This is my prayer in Jesus’ name.
-Amen.
+This is my prayer in the name of Christ Jesus, the Lord.